 Four Ships have been named USS IOWA.
 The 1st USS Iowa (1864) was a Monitor but was never commissioned.
 The 2nd USS Iowa (BB-4) saw action during the Spanish American War.
 The 3rd USS Iowa (BB-53) was a South Dakota Class Battleship but construction was cancelled.
 The USS Iowa (BB-61) served in World War II and the Korean War.
 In 2012 it was moved to the Port of Los Angeles to be transformed into an interactive naval museum.

 Iowa does not have any VOLCANOES but there is evidence of a volcanic past.
 A 23-mile-diameter circular feature known as the Manson Impact Structure shows a meteor impact 74 million years.
 Federal Emergency Management Agency has information about volcanoes.

 The Climatology Bureau provides information about the weather in Iowa.
 NOAA provides information about the climate in the state.
 The Environmental Protection Agency provides information about Climate Change.

 Iowa has a great diversity of WILDLIFE and many Wildlife Refuges and Wildlife Rehabilitation Centers.
 Some species of wildlife are endangered.
 The Nature Conservancy protects lands & water needed for plants & animals to survive.
 The state has Wildlife Viewing Areas.
-Iowa has a Wildlife Protection Plan.
+Iowa has a Wildlife Action Plan.

 Iowa has several ZOOS Blank Park Zoo in Des Moines has more than 1,000 furry, finned, and feathered friends.
 The National Mississippi River Museum and Aquarium has aquariums and many exhibits.
 2-Jos Farm is a Petting Zoo and has special events for kids.
 Nature Centers are located throughout the state.